 Synthace’s award-winning Antha software aims to give biologists intuitive control over their robotic lab equipment, without the need for arduous programming.
-The biggest applications are to researchers working in the pioneering fields of synthetic biology, and to those developing new therapies for cancer and genetic diseases.
+The biggest applications are to researchers working in the pioneering fields of engineering biology, and to those developing new therapies for cancer and genetic diseases.

 As Gershater explains, the hope is for complex biological experiments to become as easy as using an iPhone, which effortlessly coordinates GPS, Wi-Fi and other hardware through a simple user interface.
 And, with that in mind, Synthace have joined a collaboration with Microsoft, Princeton University and UK gene-therapy specialist Oxford Biomedica.
-The Station B project, as it’s been named by Microsoft, aims to create software tools to automate all aspects of the engineering and design process of synthetic biology.
+The Station B project, as it’s been named by Microsoft, aims to create software tools to automate all aspects of the engineering and design process of engineering biology.

 “Microsoft is at the core of creating digital tools, but these tools need lots of complex data to make them work,” says Gershater.
 “What our software does is drive down the cost of producing those datasets by automating processes in the lab, so Oxford Biomedica, for example, can address the complexity of the gene therapies they make.”

 Yet, despite their success, Synthace, founded in 2011, weren’t always a software company.
 They began life as a service provider, helping optimise clients’ biological processes with the help of automated robotic equipment.
 However, they soon realised that it was difficult to get existing software to run complex experiments at the speeds they needed.